jo-37/debug-filter-printexpr/README.md

     no Debug::Filter::PrintExpr;
 ```

-or making the usage conditional (e.g. on an environment variable)
+or making the usage conditional (e.g. on environment variable DEBUG)
 by

 ```perl